johnson-white/react-three-fiber-cannon-drei-007/Readme.md

 Highest level component that:

-- animates camera constantly towards camera position and lookAt position
+- animates camera constantly towards camera position and lookAt position ✔️
+- react router for pages, create two pages
+  - use ThreeJS html to display some 2D elements (NavBar, h1, Content, Footer)
-- need to set new camera position and lookAt position when react router Link is clicked
+- need to set new camera position and lookAt position when react router Link is clicked and page changes
 - these should be global app states that are updated by child components - perhaps store all scene positions:
   ```js
   [